 Blockchain is Enabling Smarter Energy Grids

-As established, the blockchain technology is not only useful in finance and trade sector but has its applications in other industries as well like music, governance, business, cyber security to name a few.
-Another sector to be greatly influenced by the blockchain technology is energy.
+As established, blockchain technology is not only useful in the finance and trade sector but has its applications in other industries as well like music, governance, business, and cyber security to name a few.
+Another sector to be greatly influenced by blockchain technology is energy.
 It is believed that blockchain technology can give us smarter energy grids.
 Energy experts believe that this can be achieved because blockchain technology has the potential to solve the complex red tape maze and management problems.

-Thus we can conclude that ultimately, the success of blockchain technology, particularly in the sector of energy creation and distribution and grid management could result in a distributed electricity grid, created of small and large systems of power generation that are especially equipped to handle the continuously changing energy needs that we have.
-This application of the blockchain technology can provide a cost effective solution to the world’s power distribution systems that can prove to be expensive.
+Thus we can conclude that ultimately, the success of blockchain technology, particularly in the sector of energy creation and distribution and grid management could result in a distributed electricity grid, created of small and large systems of power generation that are specially equipped to handle the continuously changing energy needs that we have.
+This application of blockchain technology can provide a cost-effective solution to the world’s power distribution systems that can prove to be expensive.
 As such, it would be of greater importance to customers who will save a considerable amount while not having to compromise on their energy needs and will also be able to conserve power that would otherwise go waste.
-This can be seen as the beginning of an energy system revolution and has as such gained wide attention of the power industry heavily.
+This can be seen as the beginning of an energy system revolution and has as such gained the wide attention of the power industry heavily.